 Georgia Business Tax Incentives for Job Creation and Investment

 - Job Tax Credit Program Qualified businesses in Greene County may qualify for this credit if they create at least 10 net new jobs in a calendar year.
-Job Tax Credits of $3,000 each year for five years for each new full time job created and maintained.
-For example: $3,000 x 10 new jobs x 5 years = $150,000 in tax credits.
+Beginning in 2018, Job Tax Credits of $1,750 (including Joint Development Authority (JDA) credit) each year for five years for each new full time job created and maintained.
+For example: $1,750 x 15 new jobs x 5 years = $131,250 in tax credits.
 Special zones around Greene County that are designated as Less Developed Census Tracts or Opportunity Zones are eligible for a $3,500 job tax credit which can be applied to 100% of corporate income tax liability with excess to payroll withholding.

 - Port Job Tax Credit Bonus is a $1,250 per job bonus for businesses that already qualify for the job tax credits and have a 10% increase in Georgia Port traffic over the previous year.